The Path to a better future is right in front of you

-The Instructional Technology Endorsement (P-12) at UofL requires 15 credit hours for completion and it is offered 100% online.
-The Endorsement may be completed as a standalone program, or as part of the following programs:
+The Instructional Technology Endorsement (P-12) at UofL requires 12 credit hours for completion and it is offered 100% online.
+The Endorsement may be completed as part of the following programs:

 In order to prepare for adding the P-12 Instructional Technology Endorsement to your teaching license, you must have a 2.75 GPA, acceptance into the Graduate School of Studies, a letter of interest, and an interview with the Director of the Instructional Technology Department.